Blues24/Blues-Cryptography-Tools/README.md

 ## Features

-- **Encrypt and Decrypt Files**: Encrypt or decrypt any file using Fernet, AES, or RSA algorithms.
+- **Encrypt and Decrypt Files**: Encrypt or decrypt any file using  AES, and RSA algorithms.
-- **Key Generation**: Generate keys for Fernet and RSA encryption/decryption.
+- **Key Generation**: Generate keys for AES and RSA encryption/decryption.
-- **Password-Based Key Derivation**: Use a password to derive a key for AES encryption/decryption.

 ## Installation